OWASP/www-project-top-10-for-large-language-model-applications/0_9_vulns/Training_Data_Poisoning.md

 **Scenario #3:** A malicious actor, or competitor intentionally creates inaccurate or malicious documents which are targeted at a model’s training data in which is training the model at the same time based on inputs.
 The victim model trains using this falsified information which is reflected in outputs of generative AI prompts to it's consumers.

+The vulnerability [Prompt Injection](https://github.com/OWASP/www-project-top-10-for-large-language-model-applications/blob/main/0_9_vulns/PromptInjection.md) could indirectly be another pivot point into this vulnerability if insufficient sanitization and filtering is performed when clients of the LLM application input is used to train the model.
+I.E, if malicious or falsified data is input to the model from a client as part of a Prompt Injection technique, this could inherently be portrayed into the model data.

 **Reference Links:**

 1. [Stanford Research Paper](https://stanford-cs324.github.io/winter2022/lectures/data/) which talks about the Data behind large language models.